adrientaudiere/site_pro_IdEst/content/home/card_services.md

 +++
-title = "Prestations de services :"
+title = "Prestations de service :"
 widget_compo = "TRUE" # When widget_compo = true : add to the card in homepage
 active = false #  When active = false only use the widget_compo.
 If true add **also** a presentation section using default layout.